-Config File Backup or restore the configuration file for the Wireless Router.
+Config File Backup or restore the configuration file for the Wireless Broad- band router.
 This file contains all the configuration data.
 Logs View or clear all logs, set E-Mailing of log files.
 Network Diagnostics Ping, DNS Lookup.
 Options Various options, such as backup DNS, UPnP, and enable TFTP firmware upgrade option.
 PC Database This is the list of PCs shown when you select the "DMZ PC" or a "Virtual Server".
 This database is maintained automatically, but you can add and delete entries for PCs which use a Fixed (Static) IP Address.

-Remote

-Administration

-Allow settings to be changed from the Internet..

-Routing Only required if your LAN has other Routers or Gateways.
+QoS Quality of Service.
+Remote Administra- tion Allow settings to be changed from the Internet Routing Only required if your LAN has other Broadband routers or Gate- ways.
 Security Firewall and other security-related settings.
 Normally, the default settings do not need to be changed.

-Firmware

-Upgrade the Firmware (software) installed in your Wireless Router.
+Upgrade Firmware Upgrade the Firmware (software) installed in your Wireless Broadband router.

-Upgrade